Diocese of Manchester, New Hampshire: 1990 to present

+John Paul II appointed Auxiliary Bishop John McCormack of the Archdiocese of Boston as O'Neil's replacement in 1998.
+In April 2011, McCormack criticized proposed cuts in the New Hampshire state budget that would impact the poor.
+In response, Republican State Representative D.J.
+Bettencourt called McCormack a "pedophile pimp" with no moral authority to criticize anybody.
+New Hampshire Republican Party Chairman Jack Kimball immediately disavowed Bettencourt's remarks.

+After McCormack retired in 2011, Pope Benedict XVI appointed Auxiliary Bishop Peter Libasci from the Diocese of Rockville Centre as bishop of Manchester that same year.
+In 2014, Edward Arsenault pleaded guilty to embezzling $300,000 during the 2000s from a Catholic hospital, the estate of a deceased priest and from McCormack.
+Arsenault spent the money on trips with a male companion.
+Arsenault was laicized by the Vatican in 2017.As of 2023, Libasci is the current serving bishop.

 Sexual abuse

-In early 2002, Bishop McCormack publicly announced the names of 14 priests in the diocese who had been accused of sexually abusing children (cf Sexual abuse scandal in Manchester diocese).
-In December 2002, the diocese had admitted that its failure to protect children from sexual abuse may have been a violation of criminal law, becoming the first diocese in the United States to do so.
-Under threat of indictment by the New Hampshire Attorney General, McCormack signed an agreement acknowledging that the Attorney General office possessed evidence sufficient to win convictions as part of the settlement.
-The diocesan attorney, Ovide M. Lamontagne claimed that McCormack and other prominent church members wanted a speedy settlement and, in an example of behaving "pastorally" rather than as a litigant, instructed their attorneys to take a moderate stance and eschew hardline legal tactics.
+In early 2002, Bishop McCormack announced the names of 14 diocesan priests who had been accused of sexually abusing children.
+In December 2002, the diocese had admitted that its failure to protect children from sexual abuse may have been a violation of criminal law, becoming the first American diocese to make such an admission.
+Under threat of indictment by the New Hampshire Attorney General, McCormack signed an agreement acknowledging that the Attorney General had evidence sufficient to win convictions as part of the settlement.
+The diocesan attorney, Ovide M. Lamontagne said that McCormack and other prominent church members wanted a speedy settlement and, in an example of behaving "pastorally" rather than as a litigant, instructed their attorneys to take a moderate stance and eschew hardline legal tactics.
 Lamontagne said of the diocese's legal strategy, "That is not typical in terms of client requests."